 Employment of youngsters with disabilities is an important part of the Liliane Foundation’s inclusive development strategy.
-Even though the right to work is laid down in the UN Convention on the Rights for Persons with Disabilities, it is estimated that 80 per cent of all persons with disabilities are unemployed and live below the poverty line.
+Even though the right to work is laid down in the UN Convention on the Rights for Persons with Disabilities, it is estimated that in some countries up to 80 per cent of all persons with disabilities are unemployed.

 Lack of education limits possibilities

 Adolescents with disabilities often have limited opportunities to go to school, attend training courses and develop their skills.
 Subsequently, this lack of education limits their prospects of finding employment.
 The ones that do have jobs, often encounter difficult working conditions.
 The labour market is least accessible for young people with intellectual or psychosocial impairments, and adolescent girls with disabilities.

 In Peru, our Strategic Partner Organisation Fundades provides training to physically disabled youngsters to work in call centers.
 Multiple businesses cooperate in this initiative.
 While the students are being taught the necessary skills for their future employment, the companies are being involved to ensure adequate inclusion of their future employees.

 In India, our Strategic Partner Organisation JVS initiated 'Cafebility', a catering business that is run by young people with disabilities.
 Visitors see what young people with disabilities are capable of.
 And that, if they get the chance, they can provide for their livelihood themselves.
 Cafebility has a big impact on the community and on the image of people with disabilities.